Local environmental plans

-More information about the planning proposal process can be found on the New South Wales Department of Planning and Environment's website.
+More information about the planning proposal process can be found on the NSW Department of Planning, Industry and Environment's website.

 Implementation of the Rural Lands Strategy and other matters

 On 12 July 2016 Council endorsed a planning proposal to implement the recommendations of the Rural Lands Strategy and to make other amendments to the Eurobodalla Local Environmental Plan 2012: